Optimal Dose-Limited Phase Estimation without Entanglement: Abstract

 \section{Abstract}

-Phase estimation is one of the most important facets of quantum metrology, with applications in sensing, microscopy, and quantum computation.
-When estimating a phase shift in a lossy medium, there is an upper bound on the attainable information per particle sent through the phase shift.
+Phase estimation is one of the central themes of quantum metrology, with applications in sensing, microscopy, and quantum computation.
+When estimating a phase shift in a lossy medium, there is an upper bound on the attainable information per probe particle particle sent through the phase shifting element.
 Previously, only entanglement-enhanced measurements have been shown to saturate this bound.
-We introduce a measurement scheme which can saturate the bound without relying on entanglement.
+We describe a measurement scheme which can saturate the bound without relying on entanglement.